NEW YORK (AP) - Most people are taught from a young age that they want their outfits to match.

 Isn't that why there are suits?
 And belts should complement shoes.
-And try to wear the same shades of black, right?
+And try to match your shades of black, right?

 The biggest group of offenders to the conventional wisdom, however, is probably fashion designers.
-In the styles they've been previewing at New York Fashion Week, which hit its midpoint Sunday, it's been "juxtaposition" this and "opposite" that.
+In the styles they've been previewing at New York Fashion Week, which hits its midpoint Sunday, it's been juxtaposition" this and "opposite" that.

 "It's all in the mix: feminine with masculine, sexy and slouchy, tailored with sport, chic with street," according to notes for the DKNY show.

-It was OK at Tracy Reese that a raffia lace dance skirt covered with circle patterns was worn with a floral cropped shirt, and a checkered backpack was strapped to a floral top.
+It was OK at Tracy Reese that a raffia lace dance skirt covered with circle patterns was worn with a floral cropped skirt and a checkered backpack was strapped to a floral top.

 Designers can do it well, sometimes, with years of experience mixing colors and patterns — and having confidence.
 And times have changed, too.